Ponce Creole

 Ponce Creole is an architectural style created in Ponce, Puerto Rico, in the late 19th and early 20th century.
-This style of Puerto Rican buildings is found predominantly in residential homes in Ponce that developed between 1895 and 1920.
-Ponce Creole architecture borrows heavily from the traditions of the French, the Spaniards, and the Caribbean to create houses that were especially built to withstand the hot and dry climate of the region, and to take advantage of the sun and sea breezes characteristic of the southern Puerto Rico's Caribbean Sea coast.
-It is a blend of wood and masonry, incorporating architectural elements of other styles, from Spanish Revival to Victorian.
+This style of Puerto Rican buildings is found predominantly in residential homes in Ponce built between 1895 and 1920.
+Ponce Creole architecture borrows heavily from French, Spanish, and Caribbean vernacular styles to create structures able to withstand the region's hot and dry climate, while taking advantage of the sun and sea breezes characteristic of the southern Puerto Rican coast.
+It usually employs a blend of wood and masonry, incorporating architectural elements of other styles, from Spanish Revival to Victorian.

 Definition

 Ponce Creole is the name given to the architectural style that is unique to Ponce: "San Juan, the capital, was planned and built by the Spanish conquerors, one writer points out, while Ponce is the work of its native sons, making it a truly authentic Puerto Rican city."

 Location

 The central district of Ponce in particular is a blend of Ponce Creole and Art Deco: "The Historic District of Ponce: Second only to Old San Juan in terms of historical significance, the central district of Ponce is a blend of Ponce Creole and Art Deco building styles, dating mainly from the 1890s to the 1930s.
 One street, Calle Isabel, offers an array of Ponceño architectural styles, which often incorporate neoclassical details.
 The city underwent a massive restoration preceding the celebration of its 300th anniversary in 1996."